adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/actions/previtemnav/v1/previtemnav/README.md

 * Allows replacing this component with other component (as mentioned below).

 ### Use Object
-The submit button component uses the `com.adobe.cq.forms.core.components.models.form.Button` Sling Model for its Use-object.
+The Back button component uses the `com.adobe.cq.forms.core.components.models.form.Button` Sling Model for its Use-object.

 ### Edit Dialog Properties
-The following properties are written to JCR for this submit button component and are expected to be available as `Resource` properties:
+The following properties are written to JCR for this back button component and are expected to be available as `Resource` properties:

 1. `./jcr:title` - defines the label to use for this field
 2. `./name` - defines the name of the field, which will be submitted with the form data